Colorado Technical University: Academics

-Colorado Tech's President is Andrew H. Hurst, who was an executive at Education Management Corporation for 10 years.
+Colorado Tech's President is Elise Baskel, who was an executive with Perdoceo Education for 13 years.

 Colorado Technical University offers accredited degree programs in business, engineering, and applied scientific disciplines, including Accounting, Business Administration, Computer Science, Criminal Justice, Engineering, Finance, Health Sciences, Information Systems and Technology, Management, and Public Administration.

-Adaptive learning

-Colorado Tech relies on a computerized adaptive learning program called Intellipath to deliver personalized instruction.

 Faculty

-Colorado Tech employs 52 full-time and 1095 part-time instructors.
+As fof 2021, Colorado Tech employed 52 full-time and 1095 part-time instructors.

 Schools and colleges

 CTU has the following areas of study: